Nanny Taxes in Illinois

 Chicago Domestic Worker Agreement

 Household employers in Chicago must provide their workers with written contracts.
-The work agreement must include the employee’s wages and work schedule and must be provided in the worker’s preferred language.
+The work agreement must include the employee’s wages and work schedule and be provided in the worker’s preferred language.
 A household employee includes any person whose primary duties include housekeeping, nanny services, caregiving, personal care, or home health services.
-This rule took effect on January 1, 2022.
-For more information, visit Chicago Domestic Workers Contract Mandate.
+For more information, visit the Chicago Domestic Workers Contract Mandate.

 Employees can use paid sick leave if:

-- they are ill or injured or for the purpose of receiving professional care, including preventive care, diagnosis, or treatment, for medical, mental, or behavioral issues, including substance use disorders.
+- they are ill or injured or to receive professional care, including preventive care, diagnosis, or treatment, for medical, mental, or behavioral issues, including substance use disorders

 - they (or a member of their family) are a domestic violence (as defined by the Illinois Domestic Violence Act) or sex offense victim (as defined by the Illinois Criminal Code)